 6. Mindil Beach, Australia by Keri of Our Globetrotters

-Australia is known for some amazing sunsets but still nothing beats the fiery red skies you get at Mindil Beach.
+Australia is known for some amazing sunsets but still, nothing beats the fiery red skies you get at Mindil Beach.
 One of Darwin’s favourite evening locations facing Fannie Bay, twice a week an outdoor market is held with great street foods, crafts and performers.
 Suddenly as the sky starts to dim the crowd spreads on to the soft white sands to watch the dramatic nightly show, it’s like watching a ball of fire dive into the ocean!
-It’s always met with a cheerful round of applause, it honestly is one of the best shows on earth!
-Best visited during the dry season April to October.
+It’s always met with a cheerful round of applause.
+It honestly is one of the best shows on earth and one of the best things to do in Darwin, Australia.

 Tune in next for the best sunset spots in Europe!